Rusnac-Ivan/opengl_sandbox/README.md

 # opengl_sandbox
-Wraping the functionality of the OpenGL API.
+Wrapping the functionality of the OpenGL API.